-Each segment specification Ei is a value, followed by an optional size expression and an optional type specifier list.
+Each element Ei specifies a segment of the bit string.
+Each element Ei is a value, followed by an optional size expression and an optional type specifier list.

-When used in a bit string construction, Value is an expression that is to evaluate to an integer, float, or bit string.
+Used in a bit string construction, Value is an expression that is to evaluate to an integer, float, or bit string.
 If the expression is not a single literal or variable, it is to be enclosed in parentheses.

-When used in a bit string matching, Value must be a variable, or an integer, float, or string.
+Used in a bit string matching, Value must be a variable, or an integer, float, or string.